ViewComponent/view_component/docs/api.md

 To fix this issue, choose a different name.

+### `SystemTestControllerNefariousPathError`

+ViewComponent SystemTest controller attempted to load a file outside of the expected directory.

 ### `SystemTestControllerOnlyAllowedInTestError`

-ViewComponent System Test Controller must only be called in a test environment for security reasons.
+ViewComponent SystemTest controller must only be called in a test environment for security reasons.

 ### `TranslateCalledBeforeRenderError`